- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 With the right software, it's often possible to piece together these fragments and recover the lost data.
 In some cases, however, the file may be overwritten by new data and lost forever.
 However, if you act quickly after realizing a file is missing, there's a good chance you'll be able to recover it.

-EaseUS hard disk data recovery software makes it possible to recover data from a hard drive, external drive, SSD, USB, SD card, and more.
+EaseUS Data Recovery Wizard makes it possible to recover data from a hard drive, external drive, SSD, USB, SD card, and more.
 With it, you can restore data from any device with simple clicks.
 Follow the steps below to recover data from a hard drive that's not showing up.

 Step 1.
 Select the hard drive where you lose your data and click "Scan".